aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 # Gradient Noise

-It's important to note that gradient is a random variable because our training batch is comprised of a finite number of samples, each with their own noise and variability.
+The gradient is a random variable because our training batch is comprised of a finite number of samples, each with their own noise and variability.
 This means that the gradient can fluctuate significantly from batch to batch, and it's crucial for the optimizer to account for this uncertainty.
 It's usually the case that it's not certain that increasing the batch size always helps, the relationship between batch size and the optimization horizon is complex and context-dependent.

 # Loss function